 Tacoma Power used \$122 million in cash to call the 2005B Bonds.
 You can read more about this on page 57.
-Then in 2017, approximately \$27 million in debt service scheduled for payment in 2019 and 2021, was defeased.
+Then in 2017, approximately \$27 million in debt service scheduled for payment in 2019 and 2021 was defeased.
 In fact, in 2010 our debt service payment in 2018 was projected to be over \$66 million.
 After the many changes we have implemented in the last few years, our debt service payments this year will be less than \$31 million.

 This represents significant bill savings for Tacoma Power's current customers.
-In 2016, we were able to avoid a rate increase largely because of the reduced debt service payments.
+In 2016, we were able to not have a rate increase at all and this is largely because of the reduced debt service payments.